spheleleMakau/ProjectEuler/README.md

 ### Project Structure
-The project structure is organized into folders, each corresponding to a specific Project Euler problem.
+The project structure is organized into folders use the index.html on the root, each corresponding to a specific Project Euler problem.
 Here's the structure:

 * project1/: Contains files related to Problem 1 - Multiples of 3 and 5.
 * project2/: Contains files related to Problem 2 - Even Fibonacci Numbers.